 Many factors can adversely influence image quality, and degrade quantification.
 Some of these problems can be inferred from a qualitative assessment of the images by an experienced operator, such as a nuclear radiologist.
 For example, while advanced Parkinson’s disease can produce globally decreased ioflupane uptake in all structures of the basal ganglia, these findings are more likely to represent an infiltrated dose in patients who are making their initial presentations.

 3.8.2 Specification

-The normative list below is based on the recommendations from several national and international guidance document and should be applied as appropriate.
+The normative list below is based on the recommendations from several national and international guidance documents.